cggh/panoptes/documentation/datasets.rst

 The structure of these source data files is described in [@@TODO:create this].
 Importing a dataset source does not happen automatically, and has to be initiated by the user.

-After installation, a number of sample dataset sources are copied into the source data folder, and are ready to be imported:
+After installation, a number of sample dataset sources are copied into the source data folder, and are ready to be imported.
  - Start the Panoptes app in a browser.
  - In the intro screen, click on the hyperlink "Admin tool".
 This creates a new tab in the browser, showing the administration section of the app.